Home » Tools » Power Tools » Saws » The Best Band Saws For Woodworking

 Overview

-Unlike woodworking saws, a metal saw can be used either manually or semi-automatically.
-Through clamping and hydraulic feed systems higher end saws have the option of setting the stock in the saw vise, turning on the saw and letting it cut through large stock.
+Unlike woodworking saws, a metal saw can be used manually or semi-automatically.
+Through clamping and hydraulic feed systems, higher-end saws can set the stock in the saw vise, turn on the saw, and let it cut through large inventory.

-Because with larger stock nobody wants to stand by the saw for hours a day.
+Because with larger stock, people want to avoid standing by the saw for hours a day.

 Metal Brands